-Potassium Ferric Oxalate crystals is a light green color complex compound prepared from ferric sulfate and barium oxalate in the presence of oxalic acid.
+Potassium Ferric Oxalate crystals is a light green colour complex compound prepared from ferric sulphate and barium oxalate in the presence of oxalic acid.
 This preparation of potassium ferric oxalate is an example of an Oxidation-Reduction reaction.

 To prepare the pure samples of crystals of Potassium Ferric Oxalate from oxalic acid dihydrate, potassium monohydrate and ferric chloride.